 In general, the book of Daniel contains prophecies of world-ruling empires that are mentioned only as they encounter Israel.
 The "holy people" of Daniel 12:7 could just as easily represent the nations of Israel, and the fact that their "power" can be shattered strongly implies that God's power is not under discussion.
 Defining the power of God's church as "shatterable" reveals a humanist bent, as it assigns importance based on corruptible human action rather than the will and outworking of the unassailable Head of the church.
 In fact, such an inclination on our part may have been part of the cause of the church's scattering in the first place!

-Jesus Christ will lead His church—in that we can, and must, trust.
+Jesus Christ will lead and sustain His church—in that we can, and must, trust.

 - David C. Grabbe